kas1kas/ds/INSTALL.md

 ## 1 Set IP address on new network

-- make sure your phone is connected to your local WiFi network
+- use your phone to set the Wifi on the wordclock:
 - click/select Wi-Fi (icon) on your phone
-- look for the wordclock wifi: **RPI-woordklok**
+- look for the wordclock wifi: **comitup-xxx**
-- select it (ignore messages about Internet may not be available)
 - connect
-- your phone is now connected to the WiFi of the wordclock
-- start a web browser on your phone (chrome, edge, ...)
-- type **192.168.42.1:8080**
-### a page opens and shows your WiFi network
-if not, click on the down arrow and your network
+- Select Sign in to comitup-xxx
+- Choose WiFi Connection
-- type your password
+- enter your password
-- click connect
+- click on the CONNECT button
 - the wordklock clock is now connected to your WiFi
-- you phone also re-connects to your WiFi
+- you phone automatically re-connects to your WiFi
 - the correct time will appear on the wordclock after a while
+- in case the above does not show the WiFi configurator:
+- start a web browser on your phone (chrome, edge, ...)
+- type **10.41.0.1**
+- proceed as mentioned above

 ## Personalisation
 edit the file ~/.wordclock/config_loc.json.
 Do not add the comments between ().
 These are only here to explain.